mappls-api/mappls-rest-apis/mappls-route-and-job-optimization-apis/readme.md

 [<img src="https://about.mappls.com/api/img/mapmyindia-api.png" height="40"/> </p>](https://about.mappls.com/api/)

-# Vehicle Routing Problem APIs
+# Route Optimization APIs

 ## Introduction
-The Goal in vehicle routing problem (VRP) is to get an optimal set of routes for a fleet of vehicles to traverse in order to deliver to a given set of customers.
+The Goal in route optimization (Job Assignment & Route Optimization) is to get an optimal set of routes for a fleet of vehicles to traverse in order to deliver to a given set of customers.
 It generalizes the well-known travelling salesman problem (TSP).

-The objective of this API is to minimize the duration, vehicles used & distance travelled(optimized route), so it can reduce the overall cost and provide maximum profit.
+The objective of this API is to minimize the duration, determine and minimize vehicles used & optimize the distance travelled(optimized route), so it can reduce the overall cost and provide maximum profit.

 <img src="https://about.mappls.com/api/optimisation/images/cost-efficient-route.gif?raw=true" style="margin-left:auto;margin-right:auto"/>